nrinaudo/nrinaudo.github.com/_recschemes/conclusion.md

 sequence: 11
 ---

-To conclude this series of article, I'd like to point out that I delivered on the promise I made in the [introduction](./introduction).
+To conclude this series of articles, I'd like to point out that I delivered on the promise I made in the [introduction](./introduction).

 I told you that you'd understand the purpose of recursion schemes.
 And you do!
 Each one of them is a different, common recursive pattern, that has been generalised as far as it could be - and then a little bit further.
 Recursion schemes are Design Patterns for recursion.